opentext-idol/idol-rich-media-tutorials/tutorials/showcase/image-classification/PART_II.md

 > NOTE: For details on available training options, please read the [admin guide](https://www.microfocus.com/documentation/idol/knowledge-discovery-25.2/MediaServer_25.2_Documentation/Help/Content/Actions/Training/SetClassifierTrainingOption.htm).

-Click "Confirm" to apply your change.
+Click "Apply" to set your change.
 Now we're ready to click `Build`.

-> NOTE: With these configuration options on the author's laptop, this build took about 20 minutes in CPU mode or 40 seconds with GPU.
+> NOTE: With these configuration options on the author's laptop, this build took about 20 minutes in CPU mode, or 40 seconds with GPU.

 ## Running image classification